Skidby: History

 In 1972, 120 acre of land north of the Eppleworth to Raywell road was acquired for the Hessle Golf Club, which was relocating due to the construction of the Humber Bridge; the eighteen-hole course was opened in 1975.

 A traveller's site was established on Westfield Road in a disused chalk pit in the 1980s.
+During the COVID pandemic in 2020, volunteers set up a mini-library in a village phone box as a way of boosting interactions between villagers.
+In 2025, the BBC reported that the book swap was stopped after telecoms company KCOM cited that the telephone was still in use and that shelves of books posed "a serious fire risk."